-- Tightens up the frequencies easily and accurately due to its large selection of controls.
+- Tightens up the frequencies easily and accurately due to its extensive selection of controls.

 - Not too expensive

-- The ‘sonic maximizer’ feature produces a boosted, clear sound easily at the switch of a button.
+- The ‘sonic maximizer’ feature produces a boosted, clear preset at the switch of a button.

 - Doesn’t have a tuner

-- It’s takes up significantly more space than some other preamp pedals.
+- It takes up significantly more space than some other pedals

 This pedal has not only EQ knobs, but also a large amount of modelling capabilities that allow you to transform your sound completely.

-There are presets from 12 string to orchestra to bluegrass, so it’s the perfect acoustic preamp for those people who play guitars which aren’t standard 6 string acoustics.
+There are presets for 12 string guitar, and everything from orchestra to bluegrass, so it’s the perfect acoustic preamp for those people who play guitars which aren’t standard six string acoustics.

-There’s a tuner built in for your convenience, a built in compressor to further tidy up your sound, and an anti-feedback button to save your speakers and your ears.
+There’s a tuner built in for your convenience, a built-in compressor to further tidy up your signal, and an anti-feedback button to save your speakers and your ears.

 - Incorporates the Aura Acoustic Imaging technology that allows recreation of the tonal qualities of various acoustic guitars and other instruments.